-2.9 Phase 1 clinical trial experience
+2.9 Clinical trial experience

-Phase 1 clinical trials of VRC01 are currently underway.
-Completed studies include first-in-humans dose escalation studies for safety, tolerability, and PK assessments in HIV-infected (VRC 601) and HIV-uninfected (VRC 602) adults.
+Completed phase 1 clinical studies of VRC01 include first-in-humans dose escalation studies for safety, tolerability, and PK assessments in HIV-infected (VRC 601) and HIV-uninfected (VRC 602) adults.
 Studies to characterize the neutralizing activity and other functional assays as a function of plasma concentration are also underway.
+As of April 2017, more than 1200 clinical trial participants have received VRC01 in phase 1 trials and in the phase 2b AMP studies.